-These environment variables can be used to securely store keys and credentials needed by the project.
+You can use these environment variables to securely store keys and credentials needed by the project.
 The names of these variables must start with a letter, and contain only alphanumeric characters and underscores.

-Read Sharing and collaboration for details on how to grant various types of access to your projects.
+See Sharing and collaboration for details about how to grant various types of access to your projects.

 In Domino 3.5+, projects can be labeled with configurable stages that track their progress through a data science life cycle.
-If your Domino administrator has configured project stages, you will see the current stage of your project displayed in brackets below the project name in the project menu.
-If you click the project name, a panel will open with a dropdown menu that you can use to change the project stage if you are an owner or contributor on the project.
+If your Domino administrator has configured project stages, you will see the current stage of your project in brackets under the project name in the project menu.
+If you click the project name, you can use the menu that is shown to change the project stage if you are an owner or contributor on the project.

-Tracking your project through the stages used by your team will help your colleagues understand what kind of work is happening in the project and how they can contribute.
-Changing the stage of a project is an event that will appear in the project’s activity feed.
+Track your project through the stages used by your team helps your colleagues understand what kind of work is happening in the project and how they can contribute.
+If you change the stage of a project, this event is listed in the project’s activity feed.

-Projects also have a status, which is indicated by the colored pip next to the project name.
+Projects also have a status, which is indicated by the colored pipe next to the project name.

 A project’s status can be:

 By default, new projects are set to a green, active status.
-To modify a project’s status, click the project name at the top of the project menu to open a panel with options to mark a project as blocked or complete.
-When you do so, you’ll be given the option to supply a message describing the blocker or end result of the project.
-Changing the status of a project is an event that will appear in the project’s activity feed with an attached comment thread, so project collaborators can discuss blockers or project conclusions.
+To modify a project’s status, click the project name at the top of the project menu to access options to mark a project as blocked or complete.
+When you do so, you can enter a message to describe the blocker or end result of the project.
+When you change the status of a project, this event is listed in the project’s activity feed with an attached comment thread, so project collaborators can discuss blockers or project conclusions.

 Project owners and contributors can mark a project as blocked.
-You should mark a project as blocked when you need assistance from colleagues or administrators to make progress.
+Mark a project as blocked when you need assistance from colleagues or administrators to make progress.
 Domino administrators and your project collaborators will receive an email notification when you mark a project as blocked.
 Some common cases where raising a blocker can help are:

 The same menu used to mark a project as blocked can be used to unblock the project, which returns it to a green, active status.